-Minimize Risk.
-Increase Assurance with MFA at Vault
+Increase Assurance with MFA at Vault to Minimize Risk

-Privileged user access increasingly requires multi-factor authentication (MFA) to comply with regulations as well as to ensure that only authorized human users access privileged accounts and systems versus malware or bots trying to impersonate your IT staff.
-Centrify provides full multi-factor authentication capabilities from the simplest of authenticators to the more advanced authenticators to ensure compliance at NIST Assurance Level 2 or 3 for access to the Centrify Privileged Access Service and all protected accounts and systems.
+Privileged user access requires multi-factor authentication (MFA) to comply with regulations and ensure that only authorized human users access privileged accounts and systems versus malware or bots impersonating your IT staff.
+Centrify provides MFA capabilities from the simplest of authenticators to the most advanced and aligns with NIST Authenticator Assurance Level 2 or 3.
+Centrify can trigger MFA during vault login, password checkout, SSH key and secret retrieval, and login session initiation.

 Ensure Compliance with Robust MFA Services

 Authentication policies define the factors required for vault access based on the user's context when logging into the Centrify Vault Suite.
 Centrify Platform provides multi-factor authentication (MFA) or step-up authentication for various vault operations such as account password checkout or privileged account login.

 Users can authenticate from an external authentication system into the Centrify Vault Suite via Active Directory with Kerberos/IWA or via an Identity Provider (IDP) such as Okta®, Ping Identity® or Microsoft® ADFS or Azure™ using SAML.
 Third parties such as outsourced IT support, external developers, or vendor support can authenticate their staff internally and access the Centrify Vault Suite via federation to eliminate manual account management for third-party access to your sensitive systems.